For upcomming workshops and events, visit E-Immigrate.

 Naturalization is the process of granting U.S. citizenship to a foreign national after she or he fulfills the requirements established by Congress in the Immigration and Nationality Act (INA).
 To find the following information go to Eligibility Requirements

-To find out about the National Customer Services Center InfoPass in order to make an appointment or to find out about the status of your application etc. go to USCIS Contact Us.
+To learn more about the National Customer Services Center InfoPass in order to make an appointment or to find out about the status of your application etc. go to USCIS Contact Us.

-To get a list of citizenship and ESL classes in Santa Clara County or find agencies that can assist you in your naturalization process in Santa Clara County go to Immigrantinfo.org
+To get a list of citizenship and ESL classes in Santa Clara County or find agencies that can assist you in your naturalization process in Santa Clara County visit Immigrantinfo.org

 Santa Clara County funds, monitors, and coordinates Programs for Immigrant Integration.
 One of the key components funded through this initiative is the Santa Clara County Citizenship Collaborative since 1997.

-See the 2019 Citizenship Day Flyers in various languages
+See the 2019 Citizenship Day schedule in various languages.